cdenq/cdenq/README.md

 ### 💻 I'm passionate about data-driven narratives!

 As an art history and philosophy major, I have always been passionate about discovering insights among messy and intangible data.
-Over time, my industry experience in the art market led me to discover data science, of which I felt was a natural fit for my passions and skillsets.
+Over time, my industry experience in the art market had led me to discover data science, a domain that was a natural fit for my passions and skillsets.
 Pivoting towards a career in data science, I am heavily motivated towards directing my engineering skills at community and world impact! 🌎

 I am an avid self-learner and serial project builder.
 Please see my projects below as examples of my work!